 - decentralization, local democracy, and rural development

-- rural livelihoods and social vulnerability in the context of climate change
+- rural livelihoods, climate adaptation, and social vulnerability

-Currently, I am involved in two funded projects:
+Currently, I am involved in the following funded projects:

 "Impacts of Afforestation on Sustainable Rural Livelihoods in India" funded by National Aeronautics and Space Administration (NASA), USA, 2017-20 ($750,000), project lead Forrest Fleischman, University of Minnesota